Running time-series forecasting in the browser with Rust and WebAssembly

 }

-To make loading the compiled WASM file seamless, I built a TypeScript wrapper class (WasmEngine) that handles dynamic imports, module initialization, and the type conversion between standard JavaScript arrays and WebAssembly-friendly typed arrays (Float64Array).
+To make loading the compiled WASM file painless, I built a TypeScript wrapper class that handles dynamic imports, module initialization, and the conversion between standard JavaScript arrays and the typed arrays WebAssembly wants:

 import type {